 JACQUELINE BUCKINGHAM

-Jacqueline Buckingham is an actress, advocate, and advisor whose work spans art, style, design, media, philanthropy, healthcare, and women’s rights.
+Driven by addressing social change with radical style and a feminine lens, Jacqueline Buckingham is an advisor and cultural leader whose work spans the worlds of art, style, media, and women's health.

 Women’s Advocacy

-Jacqueline started her first business in 1999 to advise people in matters of art and style.
-In 2009, through Style Meets Life, Jacqueline created a unique style system that empowered women to embrace confidence and body positivity during challenging transitions.
-She partnered with Gap Inc., Nordstrom, J.Crew, Macy’s, and Simon Malls to share the stories of women adapting to life after breast cancer, reentering the workforce, and redefining themselves at every age.
-Style Meets Life was honored to sponsor Dress for Success, where Jacqueline served as Honorary Chairwoman.
+Jacqueline's approach to fashion is documented in W Magazine, Harper's Bazaar, and The New York Times, with the latter noting that she "embodied the season's audacious mood".
+She started her first style consulting business in New York City, leading to the creation of a unique style system designed to empower women with body positivity during challenging transitions.
+She partnered with Gap Inc., Nordstrom, J.Crew, Macy’s, and Simon Malls to share the stories of women adapting to life after breast cancer, reentering the workforce, and redefining themselves at every age in a pioneering web series.
+Style Meets Life sponsored Dress for Success, where Jacqueline served as Honorary Chairwoman.

 Wellness & Education

-As Co-Founder and Director of The Wellness Institute in Dallas, Jacqueline developed a curriculum of accessible community programs rooted in lifestyle medicine.
-She combined ancient wisdom with practical neuroscience to create experiences that empowered people to improve their health and well-being.
-Her keynotes at Baylor Health, women’s retreats, and high schools inspire audiences to see wellness as a practice of body, mind, and spirit.
+As Co-Founder and Director of The Wellness Institute in Dallas, Jacqueline developed community programs rooted in lifestyle medicine.
+Combining ancient wisdom with practical neuroscience, her work was featured in the Dallas Business Journal, D Magazine, and The Dallas Morning News.
+Her keynotes at Baylor Health, women’s retreats, and high schools frame wellness as activism.

 Art & Healthcare

-Jacqueline founded JBA Art Solutions and Photos for Health, pioneering research-based art programs that redefined healing environments.
-Her projects encompassed over two million square feet of healthcare space for Indiana University Health, culminating in permanent art installations at the IU Simon Cancer Center, Riley Hospital for Children, Methodist Hospital, and the IU School of Medicine.
-Nationally recognized by Healthcare Design Magazine and embraced by medical researchers, Photos for Health demonstrated how art rooted in nature fosters resilience, reduces stress, and brings comfort to patients and families.
+Jacqueline founded JBA Art Solutions and Photos for Health to create the first user-generated photography installations in hospitals.
+The research-based art programs that redefined healing environments encompass over 2 million square feet of healthcare space for Indiana University Health's School of Medicine, IU Simon Cancer Center, and Riley Hospital for Children.
+Recognized by Healthcare Design Magazine and embraced by medical researchers, Photos for Health demonstrated how art fosters resilience, reduces stress, and brings comfort to patients and families.

 Film & Television

 Jacqueline's training as an actress began at York University.
-She landed her first role next to Dave Chappelle as Delilah in Half-Baked, later became a regular on Late Night with David Letterman, co-starred in Amazon's first film opposite Minnie Driver, and has had guest-starring roles on Law & Order, Ed, Hack, and As the World Turns.
-Years later, fusing entertainment with activism, Jacqueline wrote, produced, directed, and starred in a female empowerment series on Amazon that won awards at over a dozen film festivals internationally.
+She landed her first role next to Dave Chappelle as electric crossbow-toting henchwoman Delilah in Half-Baked and later became a regular on Late Night with David Letterman.
+She co-starred in Amazon's first film opposite Minnie Driver, and had guest-starring roles on Law & Order alongside Sam Waterston.
+She is grateful to have worked with actors, directors, and cinematographers who inspired her, including Olympia Dukakis, Julie Delpy, Florian Ballhaus, and Alan Rudolph.
+She takes on projects that fuse entertainment with advocacy.

 Philanthropy & Cultural Leadership

-Jacqueline dedicated 17 years to philanthropic pursuits and cultural leadership in the arts, at institutions including the Whitney Museum of American Art and the Indianapolis Museum of Art.
-Her work included chairing dozens of philanthropic initiatives, spearheading a multi-million dollar historic property restoration, and serving as Chairwoman of the Venice Biennale on behalf of the United States.
-She was honored to build bridges between art, philanthropy, and community engagement on a national and international scale.
+Jacqueline dedicated 17 years to philanthropy and cultural leadership at institutions including the Whitney Museum of American Art, the Dallas Museum of Art, and the Indianapolis Museum of Art.
+Chairing dozens of philanthropic initiatives, spearheading historic property restorations, and serving as Chairwoman of the Venice Biennale on behalf of the United States, she created the Whitney Contemporaries to bring in a new generation of cultural leadership and broke giving records.
+She enjoys the unexpected and was noted as a "breath of fresh air in what can be a very stodgy environment" by W Magazine.

 Global & Local Service

-Committed to raising her children as global citizens, Jacqueline led advocacy projects with her kids at the center.
-With her son, she produced a documentary for AMPATH’s Orphans and Vulnerable Children Program in Kenya; and with her daughter, she wrote and taught a global school curriculum throughout Australasia, inspiring cross-cultural dialogue.
-Closer to home, she continues to serve through volunteer outreach.
+A mother of 2 committed to raising her children as global citizens, Jacqueline led advocacy projects with her kids at the center.
+With her son, she produced a documentary for AMPATH’s Orphans and Vulnerable Children Program in Kenya.
+With her daughter, she wrote and taught a global school curriculum throughout Australasia.
+Closer to home, Jacqueline continues to serve through volunteer outreach to Los Angeles-based charitable organizations, her local church, and as the Director Emeritus of Development at the Girls Academic Leadership Academy.